ezhai24/budget_visualization/README.md

 # Budget Visualization
 This project was originally built for the UW Women's Rugby Club (UWWRC) to visualize a spreadsheet tracking club income and expenses.
-It can, however, be used with any type of data so long as it follows the format outlined below and is uploaded as a .csv file.
+It can, however, be used with any type of data so long as it follows the format outlined below and is uploaded as a .csv file. **A sample data file is provided in the git repository.**

 The project can be found here: (https://ezhai24.shinyapps.io/budget_visualization/)